mvgrimes/AnyEvent-Filesys-Notify/README.md

 Please report any bugs or suggestions at [http://rt.cpan.org/](http://rt.cpan.org/)

 Forcing the `IO::KQueue` backend on a Mac does not seem to work.
-The `IO::KQueue` backend seems to be working fine on FreeBSD.
+The `IO::KQueue` backend seems to be working fine on BSD.
 I don't have the experience or time to fix it on a Mac.
 I would greatly appreciate any help troubleshooting this.

 # CONTRIBUTORS

-Thanks to Gasol Wu <gasol.wu@gmail.com> who contributed the FreeBSD support for IO::KQueue.
+Thanks to Gasol Wu <gasol.wu@gmail.com> who contributed the BSD support for IO::KQueue.

 # AUTHOR